 If you are a traveler, then you know some days eating in at a restaurant is just not going to happen.
 When the time strikes to go through a drive thru or grab something from the gas station, don’t throw sustainability to the side.
 It is still possible to reduce your waste even when you’re limited on time.

-The best way is to tell the restaurant you don’t need utensils, napkins, or straws.
+One of the best ways is to tell the restaurant you don’t need plastic utensils, napkins, or plastic straws.
 These items create so much waste and aren’t the best to be used.
-Instead always pack a set of bamboo travel utensils, reusable cotton napkins, and glass or metal straws.
-You can use these items and reduce your impact on the environment even on the longest road trips or busiest travel days.
+Instead always pack a set of bamboo travel utensils, reusable cotton napkins, reusable water bottle, and glass or stainless steel reusable straws.
+You can use these reusable items and reduce your impact on the environment even on the longest road trips or busiest travel days.
+Luckily, there are water refill stations in many cities nowadays.
+You can easily skip bottled water and refill your own.
+You can even bring your own reusable containers to store leftovers.

 Another great option to reduce waste is by skipping the drive thru and ordering inside.
-Your vehicle doesn’t run so long, you can ask for no sack, and you can use your own reusable cup to fill up your drink.
-Just be sure to mention this at the counter so the workers know you aren’t stealing.
+Your vehicle doesn’t run so long, you can ask for no sack, and instead of using plastic cups, you can use your own reusable cup to fill up your drink.
+Just be sure to mention this at the counter so the employees know you aren’t stealing.

 If you have children traveling with you, instead of stopping off at gas stations to buy snacks, pack your own.
-You can pack reusable snack bags to divide the goodies into smaller portions.
-This reduces the waste of snack packaging and the need to make extra stops.
+Instead of using single-use plastics, you can pack reusable snack bags to divide the goodies into smaller portions.
+This reduces the plastic waste of snack packaging and the need to make extra stops.

 Everyone wants to shop for friends, family, and themselves while traveling but it’s easy to get caught up and forget about sustainability.
 First, before buying something, take a little while to think about the purchase.
 Ask yourself if in a year you will still be using and enjoying this item.
 This will help you refrain from overbuying items you really won’t want, need, or use down the road.

-Another way to shop sustainably is to bring your own bag.
+Another great way to shop sustainably is to bring your own reusable shopping bag instead of using plastic bags.
 Each time you shop during travel bring along a reusable cotton bag.
-These bags fold up nicely to fit in any suitcase, vehicle, or purse.
-This will reduce your waste and your impact on the environment.
+These reusable bags fold up nicely to fit in any suitcase, vehicle, or purse.
+This will reduce the amount of waste you produce and your impact on the environment.

 Sustainable Travel Toiletries